 The bill amends the definition of "neglect" in Minnesota Statutes 2024, section 260E.03, subdivision 15, to provide a clearer understanding of what constitutes neglect in the context of child welfare.
 The existing clauses outline various forms of neglect, including failure to provide necessary care, supervision, education, and the impact of prenatal substance exposure.
-The amendment introduces a new provision that clarifies that a child is not considered neglected solely because they remain in an emergency department or hospital due to the unavailability of necessary services, such as residential treatment, which prevents safe discharge to their family.
+The amendment introduces a new provision that clarifies that a child is not considered neglected solely because they remain in a hospital or emergency department due to the unavailability of necessary services, as long as the child's parent or guardian is unable to safely discharge them.

 Statutes affected: Introduction: 260C.007